How to recruit an everyday Super Groom

 You won’t find any agency more committed to getting it right than us!

-Whether it’s via our easy to use website www.thegroomslist.co.uk with affordable subscriptions starting at £60 or our hands on,deal directly with Caroline Carter Assisted and Bespoke Recruitment services (find out more here), we certainly have a constant stream of decent grooms and reputable employers registering who we regularly talk with and where necessary, advise accordingly for the benefit of everyone involved in the recruitment process, with good results and fab feedback.
+Whether it’s via our easy to use website www.thegroomslist.co.uk with affordable subscriptions starting at £60 or our hands on, or you prefer to deal directly with Caroline Carter by using our Assisted and Bespoke Recruitment services (find out more here), we certainly have a constant stream of decent grooms and reputable employers registering who we regularly talk with and where necessary, advise accordingly for the benefit of everyone involved in the recruitment process, with good results and fab feedback.

 That being said, as an experienced recruitment consultant even I am having to look through 20 times more candidates these days than in previous years in order to fill one job.
 Even though we have many loyal returning customers who wouldn’t dream of going anywhere else, I also get new employers who are often at their wits end when I speak to them.
 It’s tough out there finding good staff and don’t we all know it?!
 Grooms who tick all the aforementioned boxes are snapped up fast and can negotiate the very best deals.
 They are the ones we all want, but they find their new jobs as fast as the grey hairs are appearing on my seasoned recruiters head.
 Many of them come directly to me to ask about my vacancies not wanting to be on the ‘open market’!

 I would like to take this opportunity to share with you some of the benefits of my experience gained through the years I have been recruiting grooms on your behalf.
 This should help to ensure better outcomes when you are lucky enough to have those coveted everyday Super Grooms cross your threshold.